View Thomas Gale's Obituary on www.iomtoday.co.im/ and share memories

 |

 Gale.
-Thomas Fredrick (Fredy) aged 92 years of Ballabeg, suddenly on Monday 2nd March 2020 at Abbotswood Nursing Home, Ballasalla.
-Dearly loved husband of Joan, dear father of Dicky, father in law of Monika and a much loved grandfather of Jim, Ben, Marc and Tommy and their partners Kim and Olivia.
-Funeral Service will be held at Arbory Parish Church at 1.30pm on Friday 20th March 2020 followed by Private Cremation at Douglas Borough Crematorium.
-No mourning clothes please.
-"Thank you for the music".
+Thomas Fredrick (Ferdy) aged 92 years of Ballabeg.
+Joan, Dicky and family would like to announce that due to the daily changing restrictions around the Covid-19 outbreak the family have made the very difficult decision to postpone the Funeral Service for Ferdy.
+There will be a Private Cremation on Friday 20th March 2020 and a Memorial Service will be held at a later date, details will be announced as soon as possible.
 Family flowers only please, donations in lieu of flowers if so desired to Colby Royal British Legion Branch, C/o The Treasurer, Claugh Vane Cottage, Main Road, Colby, IM9 4AD or Colby A.F.C Limited, C/o Mr R Dixon, New Haven, Shore Road, Port St Mary, IM9 5LZ.
 Enquiries please to T.S.Keggen & Son Ltd. Funeral Directors.
 Shore Road, Port St Mary & 17 Orchard Road, Port Erin.
 Tel 833133.